 — R.J.
 Weiss, Certified Financial Planner at The Ways To Wealth

 Runner-up: The Platinum Card from American Express

 American Express is known for its extravagant perks for premium cardholders.
-The Platinum Card from American Express is the standard in luxury rewards credit cards, especially in the travel category.
+If you know that you will be doing a lot of jet-setting in 2019 then you will want to consider the Platinum Card from American Express, which is the standard in luxury rewards credit cards, especially in the travel category.
 One of the most enticing perks that this card offers is its access to premium airport lounges across the country.
 While the Chase Sapphire Preferred card is a great choice for both restaurants and travel, consumers who spend lots of money and travel very frequently may want to give the Platinum Card a second look.